 This is one of my favorite techniques.

-Truthful people tend to add details and remember facts the more they repeat their story.
+Since truthful people tend to add details and remember facts the more they repeat their story, it’s not a problem for them to tell their story backward.
 Liars, on the other hand, memorize their stories and keep them the same.
-Ask the person to recall events backward rather than forward in time.
+To tell the story backward can easily confuse them.

 TIP: For example, start at the end and then ask them to explain what happened right before that point.
 And so on…For truthful people, this makes recall easier.
 For liars, they tend to simplify the story so they don’t contradict themselves.